Telling stories in spanish is one of the most human ways to connect with others, to share our experiences, dreams, and memories.

 The simple past, or preterite perfect simple, is used to indicate actions that started and ended in the past.
 This verb tense is essential for giving closure to the experiences we narrate, marking the beginning and end of specific events.

-I remember walking through the cobblestone streets of the La Boca neighborhood, eating at a traditional barbecue, and being surprised to see the majestic Teatro Colón.
 Each verb in the simple past here indicates a complete action, a precise moment in my memory.

 On the other hand, the imperfect past is used to describe actions that were unfolding in the past without a defined endpoint.
 This verb tense establishes the context, describes states or habitual actions in the past, and serves as the backdrop upon which the narrated events unfold.

-When I was a child, I lived in a small coastal town.
-I would go to the beach every day and play in the sand until sunset.
 Here, the imperfect past immerses us in a past atmosphere, in the routine, and in the scenarios that frame our experiences.

 The true magic of narrative happens when we combine these two verb tenses to tell our stories.